 Clay Higgins, a GOP Congressman from Louisiana, incited controversy after saying America should hunt and kill suspects of Islamist extremism.

-Clay Higgins is a freshman in the U.S. House of Representatives — having ridden the 2016 wave of nationalism and fear all the way from Louisiana to Washington, D.C.
+Clay Higgins is a freshman in the U.S. House of Representatives — having ridden the 2016 wave of nationalism from Louisiana to Washington, D.C.

 A former sheriff’s department spokesman, Higgins gained Internet fame by making candid Facebook videos — delivering a tough-on-crime message in a growling Southern drawl.